isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-02-28-Response-Speech-by-Senior-Minister-of-State-for-Law-Edwin-Tong-at-the-Committee-of-Supply-Debate-2020-(Ministry of Law).md

 a.
 Two committees – one convened by my Ministry, and another by the Judiciary – made broad-ranging recommendations to enhance the efficiency, the affordability, and the overall effectiveness of our court system.
 <br>
 <br>
 b.
-We have completed public consultation and further discussions with key stakeholders, and will introduce legislation to implement some of the changes in due course.</li>
+We have completed public consultation and further discussions with key stakeholders, and will introduce legislation to implement some of the changes in due course.
 </ol>

 <ol start="14">